codemaker1999/ThreePlot/README.md

 There are only two steps to getting started.

-1. load in the ThreeJS and ThreePlot libraries
+1. load in the ThreeJS and ThreePlot libraries (and math.js if you are using the features that parse functions from strings)

 2. create a valid plottable object, and provide a DIV or something for the plot to live in